 Another option to increase take-home pay is to downgrade benefits for which the working spouse partially or fully pays.
-You might be able to switch to a health insurance plan with lower premiums, downshift retirement contributions or stop contributing to a flexible spending account (FSA) for childcare.
+You might be able to switch to a health insurance plan with lower premiums or stop contributing to a flexible spending account for childcare.

-You will miss out on some benefits with a downgraded plan, but weigh this against your goal to stay at home and decide what you’re willing to sacrifice.
+You will miss out on some benefits with a downgraded plan, but weigh this against your goal to stay at home.
+Then, decide what you’re willing to sacrifice.

 3. Find additional sources of income

-While it helps to increase the working parent’s income, the stay-at-home parent can also chip in here and there to help cover student loan payments.
-Ideally, these earning opportunities would allow the stay-at-home parent to work from home on a part-time schedule.
+While it helps to increase the working parent’s income, the stay-at-home parent can also chip in to help cover student loan payments.
+These earning opportunities ideally allow the stay-at-home parent to work from home on a part-time schedule.
 Babysitting, pet-sitting or managing properties are all ways you can earn a bit extra as a stay-at-home parent.

 It could even be possible to continue your full-time work as a part-time employee.
 Maybe you can get a flexible work arrangement where you can work from home part time.